Winkel515/CARFAX/README.md

 Rules:

   1- Add javadoc comments whenever you add a method.
 Describe in sufficient detail the parameters and the return value.
+     Comment the inner working of the method step by step.
+This will make it easier to find bugs in the implementation of the method

   2- Do not create everything in a single class.
 If a class is too bloated, try to seperate it into smaller classes.
      Don't forget to document the newly added class.